Are you tired of repeating yourself to your kids? Believe it or not, here’s how to get kids to listen AND actually do what you ask!

 I didn’t grit my teeth or spit fire out when I said the words.
 I still did it as calmly and sweetly as I could muster.
 And it worked.
 It’s actually worked countless times since, too.
 Keep in mind, these are last resort words.
 I first go through the steps above.
 Only when the child refuses to do something do I pull out the last resort trick.
 But it’s been a huge blessing to me when needed.

-This probably goes without saying, but the truth is, all of the above steps will be in vain if we don’t do the hard work of teaching our kids to obey.
+This probably goes without saying, but the truth is, all of the above steps will be in vain if we don’t do the hard work of teaching our kids the importance of obedience.
 As they transition out of the preschool years, it’s time to begin teaching them that God has a very specific command regarding their behavior.
 We call this the “moral reason why.”
 It has come in super handy, as I don’t have to rely on my own authority.

-Instead, my children are called to obey with purpose- because God told them to.
-If you’d like to read more about how to help your child with this process, I’d love for you to check out this Bible study on teaching kids to obey.
+Instead, my children are called to obey with purpose – because God told them to.
+If you’d like to read more about how to get kids to listen with this process, I’d love for you to check out this Bible study on teaching kids to obey.

 So how about you?
 Do you follow these steps?
-Are any new to you?
+How do you get kids to listen?
 I’d love to hear your thoughts!